jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 📔 Doc-Only Members
 ====================

-"Doc-only members" are technique to improve code documentation: a way to centralize and reuse comments.
+A technique to improve code documentation: a way to centralize and reuse comments.

 - [What are XML Doc Comments?](#what-are-xml-doc-comments)
 - [Declutter Your Code!](#declutter-your-code)